vipulnaik/diet-exercise-health/notes/health-profile.md

 * Make sure to update the links to the last dental appointment and the last eye exam.
+* Make sure to update the HbA1c and lipid profile section to reflect the latest test results.
 * Go through the whole document to see if anything else needs updating.

 Sections of this document: